 I started my career in the construction industry spending my summers between university working on a crew for a local builder.
-This was in the 1970s, and our crew was involved in building dozen’s of homes each summer.
-I have since realized that I was part of a major building boom.
-Builders like the one I worked for built homes in “subdivisions”.
-These builders were hardworking business people who took great pride in their work.
-None of them would have considered employing a designer or architect.
+This was in the 1970s, and I have since realized that I was part of a major building boom.
+We were building “subdivisions”.
+The builder I worked for was hardworking and took great pride in his work.
+It would never have occurred to him to employ a designer or architect.

-I can probably be forgiven for thinking that there was a better way at age 19.
-I certainly did.
-I’ve since come to see that there are many reasons for every house in a neighbourhood to look like every other one, but I’ve not quit thinking there is a better way and I’m past 60 now.
+I was 19, and I can probably be forgiven for thinking that there was a better way.
+Since then I’ve come to see why our economy produces neighbourhoods where every home looks like the one next to it, but I still think there is a better way and I’m past 60 now.

 What follows is my story and the stories of my clients.
 I remain convinced that houses should reflect the uniqueness of the people that live in them.
 Sometimes that uniqueness comes out in a small change, a subtle shift like creating a passthrough.
 Other times it means a major addition to accommodate a growing family.
 And sometimes it involves creating a legacy, a new, one-of-a-kind home.

 The bottom line is that if you choose to work with The Landing Company, my goal will be to find a better way for you and yours to live in your home.